On the Sample Complexity of Actor-Critic Method for Reinforcement Learning with Function Approximation

 \section{Sample Complexity of Classic Actor-Critic}

 In this section, we derive convergence rates for actor-critic when the critic is updated using TD(0) as in \eqref{eq:td_update} for two different canonical settings: the case where the state space action is continuous (Sec. \ref{sec:td_continuous}) and when it is finite (Sec. \ref{sec:td_finite}).
-Both use TD(0) with linear function approximation in its unaltered form \cite{sutton1988learning}.
-We substitute \eqref{eq:td_update} in for the $\textbf{Critic}(k)$ step in Algorithm \ref{alg:AC_generic} to define Algorithm \ref{alg:TD0}, which is the classical form of actor-critic given in \cite{konda1999actor,konda2000actor}, thus the name Classic Actor-Critic.
+Both use TD(0) with linear function approximation in its unaltered form \citep{sutton1988learning}.
+We substitute Algorithm \ref{alg:TD0} for the $\textbf{Critic}(k)$ step in Algorithm \ref{alg:AC_generic}, which is the classical form of actor-critic given by \cite{konda1999actor,konda2000actor}, thus the name Classic Actor-Critic.